Join us online for a series of live question-and-answer sessions about applications, admissions, fees and student support.

 Find out more about our language requirements:

-The closing date for all applications for session 2014/15 is 22 August 2014.
-However students who would like to study for Postgraduate Professional Development (PPD) should note that they can apply for their course of interest up to 1 week prior to the date that it is due to commence.
+However, students who would like to study for Postgraduate Professional Development (PPD) should note that they can apply for their course of interest up to 1 week prior to the date that it is due to commence.

 Supporting documentation must be uploaded together with your application.
 You should have all this documentation ready before you start the process.
 If you do not upload these documents, this will delay the application process.